Houston Spinal Cord Damage Injury Lawyers

 How Can Our Lawyers Help with Your Spine Injury Claim?

-At Michael P. Fleming & Associates, P.C., we want to know how your spinal cord injury happened and how it has affected your overall health, ability to work and enjoyment of life.
+At Fleming Law, P.C., we want to know how your spinal cord injury happened and how it has affected your overall health, ability to work and enjoyment of life.
 Our founding attorney, Michael P. Fleming, is among the small percentage of Texas attorneys who are Board Certified as a specialist in Personal Injury Trial Law by the Texas Board of Legal Specialization.
 He will know how to make things right for you and pursue the justice and compensation that you deserve.

 When you work with our legal team, you can count on us to: